Trilarion/opensourcegames/entries/atomiks.md

 - Assets license: Custom (level design, see Readme)
 - Developer: Mateusz Viste

-Faithful remake of, and a tribute to, Atomix, a classic puzzle game created by Softtouch & RoSt and published in 1990 by the Thalion Software company.
+Remake of Atomix created by Softtouch & RoSt and published in 1990 by the Thalion Software company.

 ## Building